yehias21/HyperKKl/THEORY.md

 - Use the hypernetwork as hard physics constraint? theoretical guarantee? (e.g most probably as an approximation)
 ### Why does it work?
 - The concept of soft weight sharing
-- Our model is data conditioned
+- Our model is data conditioned, It's very related to multiple concepts as Meta-Learning, conditional neural networks
+- sharing weights
 ## Physics points
 - Why do we isolate the physics points from regression points in the loss function?
 - Can I use the physics points as self-supervised, pretraining technique?